Teaching test prep with high school students: some tips that work for me.

 1. Acknowledge the negative.

 These are older kids; they get it.
 No one enjoys taking a test.
 (Well I don’t know anyone.)
 The test is long.
 The test is boring.
 Very few students enjoy all the subjects covered on the test.
+Personally, as an adult and as an educator, I don’t think standardized tests accurately reflect what a person knows and what that person is capable of doing.

 Acknowledging that this isn’t fun, that students would rather be in bed during the test, can set the mood for studying.
 Students know you are honest and they know you are on their side.
+Before I review with students, I am honest with them.

 High schoolers get upset about whatever standardized test they are facing.
 With good cause, too!
 Politicians debate tests, money from scholarships can affect the rest of their lives, and everyone talks about this big test.